 As you’ve probably guessed, getting into a legal battle over your trade mark registration could end up costing you dearly.
 Especially if you decide to enter into opposition proceedings and lose because you’ll be liable for costs.

-Alternatively, you can resolve the conflict before the opposition is launched, or withdraw your trade mark application before the opposition deadline arrives.
+Alternatively, you can resolve the conflict before the opposition is launched.
+Or you could withdraw your trade mark application before the opposition deadline arrives.

 If it’s not possible to resolve the issue before an opposition, you can also opt for an initial nine-month “cooling off” period (with the agreement of the other party).
 Cooling off allows the negotiation of a settlement without having to go through the proceedings while meeting the required deadlines.
 The main benefit is that it can be cheaper and more flexible than going through legal proceedings.
 Of course, it will involve some element of compromise.

-I want to fight the opposition, what do I do?
+I want to fight the notice of opposition, what do I do?

 OK, so after considering all your options, you’ve decided not to enter the “cooling off” period and to fight the opposition.
 You now have two months to file your defence, a “counter-statement” to the opposition.

-Then come the evidence rounds, where you put forward facts (not opinion) to establish your position.
+Then come the evidence rounds.
+This is where you put forward facts (not opinion) to establish your position.
 Once all the information has been filed, the United Kingdom Intellectual Property Office (UKIPO) asks whether you want a Hearing or whether you want a decision from the papers.
 Once the Hearing has taken place, or the UKIPO has reviewed the written submissions, they make an evidence-based decision on the strength of each party’s position.

 Can I deal with this on my own?

 It is possible to deal with this yourself but you really are asking for trouble if you do.
 As with all legal processes, it’s always best to seek the help of a professional.
 In this case, an experienced trade mark attorney.

 Whether you’ve submitted the TM7A Notice of Threatened Opposition or you are the recipient of one, it can be a complicated and costly process.
 Considering your business’s reputation and future is on the line, we urge you to find professional help before taking action.